benwestondigital/benwestondigital/README.md

 I'm a software engineer with a focus on front-end development.
 I have a background in Digital Marketing, helping companies to grow using Paid Advertising.

-Check out my portfolio website [benweston.dev](https://www.benweston.dev)
+Check out my portfolio website: [benweston.dev](https://www.benweston.dev)

 - Languages: JavaScript, TypeScript
 - Frameworks: React, Svelte